JohannesMP/com.johannesmp.blog/_posts/2017-02-11-SSH-Workflow-tips.md

 (Remember, you can use `Ctrl+W` to search for them)

   - `set constantshow` : you always see the current line number in the bottom bar.
-  - `set mouse` : can use mouse for some things, like setting the cursor's position.
   - `set softwrap` : if you want to see long lines in one screen
   - `set tabsize 8` : uncomment and change to whatever value you prefer.